 The food was pretty good - I started with Khachapuri

+city and what a panorama - I could see nearly everything including the new presidential palace - which sadly looks like Lakeside Thurrock shopping centre with its glass dome.
 I think Tibilisi would make a brilliant destination as a long weekend.
 In fact I had read that Ryanair were in discussions with the government to begin flights - so maybe you can check it out for yourselves.

-Dodo was the little retired lady who ran the home stay and although nice and pleasantest on first appearance was aso bit of a hustler.
+Dodo was the little retired lady who ran the home stay and although nice and pleasantest on first appearance was also bit of a hustler.
 She would ask you where you were from but it was only used to establish where you had been and where you were heading to - she would then offer to arrange a taxi anywhere (with a cut of course).
 It was irritating because she acted as if we’d all just turned up in Georgia and had no clue what we were going or what to do.
 Lonely Planet guides!
 Sometimes she would simply dismiss a place you intended to go to with a ‘Why you want to go there for?’ - I dunno Dodo - but I’m thinking the same of this place though.
-Anyway

 - an ancient monastery about an hour and a half away by car.
-However, because it was in such a remote part of the country in the border area next to Aerbaijan - there was no public transport and getting a taxi on my own would have been expensive.
+However, because it was in such a remote part of the country in the border area next to Azerbaijan - there was no public transport and getting a taxi on my own would have been expensive.
 The next day Dodo organised a taxi driver and two middle-aged women from France and then we were off.
 The drive south passed through some beautiful rolling hills and countryside - a grasshopper jumped straight onto my knee and stayed there.
 The road also got narrower and the pot holes larger and larger until we finally arrived at a mountain side.

 but most of them were destroyed during the usual invasions by the usual suspects (can you guess which ones?).
 But in 1615 Persian king Shah Abbas

 time.
 I wonder if demagogue Osama Bin Laden knows about these things when he’s making he makes his Muslims are victims diatribes.
 The Lavra monastery is set into the mountain itself and has monks’ cells carved out of the rocks - doors and all - looking like a post-modern apartment complex.

 A Dutch tour group were visiting the monastery and as I drank some water in the shade of a gatehouse I struck up a conversation with one of them.
 Peter was from Amsterdam and 80 years old and despite his age was still travelling as he had always done throughout his life.
 However, he had opted out of climbing to the next monastery because he was too frail so we got talking.
 They had previously visited Armenia and whereas he said he had loved it I said I had became alienated by the religiosity and also the chauvinism - stemming from the bar incident.
-I told him that I was dismayed by the nationalism shown in Armenia and pondered the lessons unlearnt from the 1930s in Europe.
-He didn’t agree with me but he recalled watching as a kid during WWII the hundreds of Allied
+I told him that I was dismayed by the nationalism shown in Armenia and pondered the lessons un-learnt from the 1930s in Europe.
+He didn’t agree with me but he recalled watching as a kid during WWII the hundreds of Allied bombers flying overhead

-bombers flying overhead towards Germany; for several days they would not see the sun as a result of the German cities that were on fire.
+towards Germany; for several days they would not see the sun as a result of the German cities that were on fire.
 He then told me something very interesting about the British people he would meet in Amsterdam; when he told them he was Dutch, that they looked at him in pity as if to say ‘what a shame’.
 We soon said our goodbyes after talking for a good 20 minutes about things, shaking my hand and complimented me as being ‘a good European’.
 Ha!

 I went out into the enervating sun and began my ascent to a hill top monastery called Ubabno.
 30 minutes later and after sweating my face off I eventually reached the top and terrific views of the surrounding hills and valleys.
-I followed the fait arrows that were somewhat haphazardly painted and began to walk along a narrow pathway that skirted the hillside.
+I followed the faint arrows that were somewhat haphazardly painted and began to walk along a narrow pathway that skirted the hillside.
 I then came across the dozens of semi-destroyed and abandoned monks’ cells and chapels.
-Inside many of them were 7000 year old frescoes; beautifully colourful images of saints, the Last Supper, Christ and the Virgin Mary and although I could appreciate their art, their antiquity and indeed many
+Inside many of them were 7000 year old frescoes; beautifully colourful images of saints, the Last Supper, Christ and the Virgin Mary and although I could appreciate their art, their antiquity and indeed many of the images

-of the images themselves - it was like being in a museum and it was at these times that I wished I ‘had religion’.
+themselves - it was like being in a museum and it was at these times that I wished I ‘had religion’.